utm-coders/studyGroup/lessons/misc/intro-bash/lesson.md

 which python
 ```

 If successful, the shell will print the full path to the executable used in performing the command.
-Incidentally, these are the files that are executed when your using your computer for everyday use; they're execution is simply hidden because you're often using a GUI.
+Incidentally, these are the files that are executed when your using your computer for everyday use; their execution is simply hidden because you're often using a GUI.

 Let's go ahead and run our script